• Home

 Grammarly pricing: Free plan available, then $12/month for the Premium plan and $15/member/month (with at least 3 team members) for the Business plan.

-Best rewording tool for rewriting, shortening, or expanding content
+Best grammar checker for rewriting, shortening, or expanding content

 Wordtune

-Wordtune, our pick for the best rewording tool for rewriting, shortening, or expanding content
+Wordtune, our pick for the best grammar checker for rewriting, shortening, or expanding content

 Wordtune is the perfect companion to Grammarly.
 While it doesn't check for plagiarism, it excels at rewriting, shortening, and expanding your content.
 It can even make suggestions for a more casual or formal tone.

-You can use it as an online editor—where you also get spelling and grammar suggestions—an add-in for Microsoft Word, or a Chrome extension.
-For example, working in Google Docs, it just hovers on-screen, waiting for you to put it to work.
+You can use it as an online editor, an add-in for Microsoft Word, or a browser extension for Chrome and Edge.
+For example, working in Google Docs, the app's icon just hovers on-screen, waiting for you to put it to work.
 Simply highlight the text you want to rewrite, and it delivers several alternatives.

 Wordtune's rewording tool offering various alternatives to a sentence

-Wordtune pricing: There's a free version limited to 10 rewrites per day, which is a good starting point.
-But the premium version—$24.99/month or $119.88/year— gives you unlimited access to all the features and the ability to rewrite entire paragraphs.
+Wordtune pricing: There's a free version with unlimited text corrections but only 10 Rewrites and Spices per day, which is a good starting point.
+But the premium versions—from $6.99/month billed annually—also give you unlimited text recommendations plus extra Rewrites and Spices.

 ProWritingAid

-ProWritingAid, our pick for the best AI grammar checker for evaluation reports
+ProWritingAid, our pick for the best grammar checker for evaluation reports

 ProWritingAid works along the same lines as Grammarly, including the online editor where you can copy/paste your text or upload a document to work on.
 The interface is more crowded than Grammarly, with lots of reports and scores in the margins.
 It can be a little distracting initially, but it did highlight errors that Grammarly missed.
 For example, it stipulates that en dashes shouldn't have a space on either side.